AdobeDocs/campaign-standard.en/help/audiences/using/selecting-an-audience-in-a-message.md

 ---
 title: Selecting an audience in a message
-seo-title: Selecting an audience in a message
-description: Selecting an audience in a message
-seo-description: "Step-be-step procedure to choose audiences of an email: main target population and test profiles."
+description: "Step-be-step procedure to choose audiences of an email: main target population and test profiles."
 page-status-flag: never-activated
 uuid: 7d8f8446-f2e0-49c1-83f6-9667b29bc228
 contentOwner: sauviat